anonymort/favicon-framework/README.md

 ## Contact

-For questions, support, or to report issues, please open an issue on the GitHub repository: [https://github.com/yourusername/favicon-updater](https://github.com/anonymort/favicon-framework/issues)
+For questions, support, or to report issues, please open an issue on the GitHub repository.